MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

 Whe this pipeline is run, the first `bash` task outputs the `projectName` of the the pipeline resource named `source-pipeline`, which is `FabrikamFiber`.

-The second `bash` task outputs all of the environment variables available to the task,including the pipeline resource variables described in this section.
+The second `bash` task outputs all of the environment variables available to the task, including the pipeline resource variables described in this section.
 Listing environment variables isn't typically done in a production pipeline, but it can be useful for troubleshooting.
 In this example there are two pipeline resources, and the output contains the following two lines.

 ```
 RESOURCES_PIPELINE_OTHER-PROJECT-PIPELINE_PROJECTNAME=FabrikamRepo